 As part of the registration process, a lobbyist must submit a current photographic portrait to the Commission within thirty (30) calendar days after registration.
 This portrait should be submitted in jpeg or gif format, be smaller than 5 megabytes in size, and for best appearance, be 180 by 255 pixels.
 Portraits should be e‐mailed to the Commission at firstname.lastname@example.org.

 A lobbyist must pay $150 for each registration submitted.
 An employer of a lobbyist must pay $150 for each registration submitted.
-Payment may be submitted online by credit card or by check within 30 days of registration. *Note: lobbyists are required to pay a $40 training fee each calendar year
+Payment must be submitted online by credit card or by check within 30 days of registration. *Note: lobbyists are required to pay a $40 training fee each calendar year

 A lobbyist is required to take an annual ethics training course either in person or through their iLobby account online.
 T.C.A. § 3-6-114 The course is offered electronically.
 Beginning with 2012, a lobbyist may also attend one of the annual ethics courses provided for members of the general assembly.
 The cost of the training course is $40 and is due at the time of the first registration.
 Employers of lobbyists may, but are not required, to complete an ethics course.